Best satellite TV providers in 2026

 - DISH offers the Multi-Sport Pack for college and pro games, but it is not as robust as DIRECTV’s sports offerings

-- Fees: DISH also requires a two-year contract and an early termination fee of $20.00 for each month remaining.
+- Fees: DISH also requires a contract and an early termination fee of $20.00 for each month remaining.
 Additional fees include $3.00 for regional sports, $12.00 for local channels, and $5.00 – $10.00/mo. for the DVR equipment

 How does satellite TV work?

 For satellite TV service, you’ll need a dish, receiver, coaxial cable and an HDMI cable to connect the receiver to the TV.
 These will be provided by your ISP and a tech will handle the installation.
 Your modem will most likely have a rental fee attached.
-Don’t forget to check with your town or homeowners’ association before installation in case there are rules about satellite dish placement.
+Don’t forget to check with your town or homeowners’ association before installation, just in case there are rules about satellite dish placement.

 Bundle satellite TV and internet